Jubeklinkz/Jubeklinkz/README.md

 - Skilled in building dynamic reports and dashboards to convey complex information in a visually appealing way.
 - Proficient in writing queries for data extraction, manipulation, and analysis.

-- I'm open for Entry Level Data Analyst Role
+- 👯 I'm open for Entry Level Data Analyst Role
 - 📫 How to reach me on...[LinkedIn](https://www.linkedin.com/in/jude-ukatu-39a7871aa/)
--  Funfact : Turning data into gold isn't just a metaphor for me, it's a daily mission.
+- ⚡Funfact : Turning data into gold isn't just a metaphor for me, it's a daily mission.

 ## My Toolkits ##
 - Microsoft Excel